Lambdavacuum solution

 In general relativity, a lambdavacuum solution is an exact solution to the Einstein field equation in which the only term in the stress–energy tensor is a cosmological constant term.
 This can be interpreted physically as a kind of classical approximation to a nonzero vacuum energy.
 These are discussed here as distinct from the vacuum solutions in which the cosmological constant is vanishing.

-Terminological note: this article concerns a standard concept, but there is apparently no standard term to denote this concept, so we have attempted to supply one for the benefit of Wikipedia.